naninovel/docs/docs/guide/naninovel-scripts.md

 ### Command Parameters

 Most of the commands have a number of parameters that define the effect of the command.
 Parameter is a key-value expression defined after the command literal separated by a column (`:`).
-Parameter identifier (key) could be either name of the corresponding parameter field of the command implementation class or the parameter's alias (if defined via `CommandParameter` attribute).
+Parameter identifier (key) could be either name of the corresponding parameter field of the command implementation class or the parameter's alias (if defined via `alias` property of `CommandParameter` attribute).
 ```
 @commandId paramId:paramValue
 ```